 A class-based directive lets you do things that a simple function can't.
 Use a class based directive to:

-- Manipulate the rendered DOM directly (for example, add, remove, or reorder rendered DOM nodes).
+- Access the rendered DOM directly (for example, add, remove, or reorder rendered DOM nodes).

 - Persist state between renders.

-- Update the DOM asynchronously, outside of the main update cycle.
+- Update the DOM asynchronously, outside of a render call.

 The rest of this page describes class-based directives.